 2) Your outlook will be better

-It’s also previous obvious how a negative outlook can affect how you think about an issue and possible outcomes.
+It’s also pretty obvious how a negative outlook can affect how you think about an issue and the possible outcomes.

 Studies show people who sleep poorly have more negative moods (anger, frustration, irritability, sadness) and fewer positive moods.